akkeshavan/If-Loop-Less/README.md

 ## Why "IF_STATEMENTS" are EVIL?

 In the 80's it was common for C programmers to use GOTO statements, even though in 1968 Djikstra had called the "evil".
-Djisjkstra did not call them because evil beacues it was evil- but becuase of a mathematical reason, mainly realted to to proof correctness.
+Djisjkstra did not call them because evil beacues it was evil- but because of a mathematical reason, mainly related to to proof of correctness.
 So why did these C programmers use GOTO statements?
-Beacuse it provided them with a neat way of releasing all the resources ina single point at the end of a function. for Example:
+Because  it provided them with a neat way of releasing all the resources in a single point at the end of a function. for Example:

  foo(){
      int* blah = malloc();